haokeyingxiao/haoke/adr/_superseded/2023-09-22-catalog-import-api.md

 Resulting in increased effort to build and maintain middlewares.

 We want to provide an HTTP API and a PHP API for importing catalog related entities independent of the database schema.
-And reduce the amount of implementation details developers have to know about when integrating Shopware within existing systems e.g., ProductVisibility, ProductMedia Entities, Media creation, errors, etc.
+And reduce the amount of implementation details developers have to know about when integrating Haoke within existing systems e.g., ProductVisibility, ProductMedia Entities, Media creation, errors, etc.

 ## Decision